mocklis/mocklis.docs/source/introduction/index.rst

 Note that all verifications are checked - it will not stop at the first failure.
 By default the assertion will not show the Passed verifications (although the exception itself has a VerificationResult property, so you can always get to it).
-If you want to include all verifications in the exception message you need to pass true for the `includeSuccessfulVerifications` parameter, as done in the sample above.
+If you want to include all verifications in the exception message you need to pass true for the ``includeSuccessfulVerifications`` parameter, as was done in the sample above.

 Without reflection
 ==================